Halifax W7776 near Goldsborough, Whitby.

 Lt Waldemar Szwiec "Robot","Jakub".
 Born 13th August 1915 in Chicago, USA, died Poland 14th October 1943.

 Some of the crew of W7776 who force landed at Goldsborough, their names are unknown except second from right - F/O Pantkowski PAF.
-My thanks to Marek, whos relation, Franciszek Pantkowski, was on board Halifax W7776.
+My thanks to Marek, whose relation, Franciszek Pantkowski, was on board Halifax W7776.
 It is him I have to thank for supplying the full crew list for this flight as well as some of the other information shown on this webpage.
 Second left of this photograph is possibly W/O Wodzicki.

 Stanislaw Klosowski was regular pilot of Stanislaw Król's while at 1586 SDF in Poland and both men flew in the same aircraft on many times while in England.
 Klosowski undertook a number of similar operational flights to the one described above, some of these other flights almost certainly had members of the "Goldsborough" crew flying with them.
 On 29th October 1942, Klosowski, Krol and Wasilewski and crew were tasked to attack Gestapo HQ at Warsaw flying Halifax W7774 "NF-T", they took off from Tempsford at 17.54hrs on 29th October.
 The trip was coded "Operation Pliers".
 All went well outbound and the crew made three attempts but would not drop their bombs, it was elected not to drop their bomb load over the HQ was they feared that they may hit their innocent Countrymen if any of the bombs went astray.
 Homebound they dropped the bomb load on the airfield at Okecie.
 On their return they were attacked by two Me110s off the Danish coast.
 The crew finally ditched at 06.40hrs and were picked up off the Norfolk Coast by the Sheringham lifeboat "Foresters Centenary".